oliverjam/learn-express/README.md

 ### Body parsing

 Express has built-in middleware functions for parsing POST bodies.
 Since there are lots of common formats for POST request we need to pick the right one.

-This is an HTML form submission, which means the `content-type` will be `x-www-form-urlencoded` (e.g. a string like this: `name=oli&title=hello&content=rtest`).
+Our app uses an HTML form submission, which means the `content-type` will be `x-www-form-urlencoded` (e.g. a string like this: `name=oli&title=hello&content=rtest`).

-All the built-in middleware are properties of the `express` object we imported.
+All the built-in middleware are methods of the `express` object we imported.
 In this case we want `express.urlencoded`.
 This is a function we have to call (and pass in any options) that _returns_ the middleware function:

 ```js
 server.post("/new-post", express.urlencoded(), (req, res) => {